jhsu802701/rails_from_scratch_rails5/09-01-users_sign_up.md

              controllers: { registrations: 'users/registrations' }
   # END: user section
 ```
 * In your web browser, attempts to refresh or visit the URL http://localhost:3000/users/sign_up give you a routing error with the message "uninitialized constant Users".
-This is because the user registration page specified in the routing does not exist.
+This is because the user registration controller specified in the routing does not exist.

 ### Devise Controllers and Views